Whiskey 101: What Beginners Need To Know

 Pairing Whiskey: Food and Cocktail Suggestions

-• Experiment with different combinations
+• Experiment with different combinations to find your favorites.

-• Avoid pairing whiskey with overly spicy foods
+• Avoid pairing whiskey with overly spicy foods to prevent overwhelming the flavors.

-• Cleanse your palate with water between tastings
+• Cleanse your palate with water between tastings to fully appreciate the flavors.

 Remember, whiskey pairings are personal.
 Don’t hesitate to try new things and find your favorite matches.